 On behalf of the Auditor General for Scotland, Audit Scotland appoints the auditor to audit the HES Annual Report and Financial Statements.
 Audit Scotland also assists appointed auditors by conducting a National Fraud Initiative, which is a data matching exercise.

 Data matching involves comparing sets of data, such as payroll or pension records, held by one body against other sets of data held by the same or another body to see how far they match.

-This includes personal information and information on our Suppliers.
+This includes personal information about our Staff and our Suppliers.
 Computerised data matching allows potentially fraudulent claims and payments to be identified but the inclusion of personal data within a data matching exercise does not mean that any specific individual is under suspicion.
 Where a match is found it may indicate that there is an inconsistency that requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.
 The exercise can also help bodies to ensure that their records are up to date.

 The use of data by Audit Scotland in a data matching exercise is carried out with statutory authority, normally under its powers in Part 2A of the Public Finance and Accountability (Scotland) Act 2000.

 HES does not require the consent of the individuals concerned under the Data Protection Act 2018 to pass the data to Audit Scotland because the lawful basis for processing is legal obligation.
 The requirements of the Data Protection Act 2018 continue to apply, although the rights of an individual to fully access their data may be limited under exemptions to data protection legislation if disclosure is likely to result in preventing the detection of fraud.
 You can see more detail about HES’s obligations in managing your data and your rights in our Privacy Notice.